Once in our lives, our paths crossed.

 Having a teacher like Ms. Weng made me realize that the dynamic between the student and the teacher doesn’t have to be that intimidating and difficult; there can be just as much joy, challenge, and discovery when it comes to academics.

 To this day, Ms. Weng will always be one of the best teachers I have ever had the opportunity to learn from, and I always wish other students could experience the kind of development --in knowledge, skills, and in confidence-- my classmates and I had while under her direction.

 28 May 2021, 3:38:17 am

 Hi, Engineer Caderao!
 I am sure you know the joy I have in my heart when you become a certified engineer.
 Congratulations again and again!
 This is one of the many best gifts you gave me and your parents.
 Thank you for making me a big part of your college life and life in general as you always find time to bond with me (of course, over sumptuous food as always hehe).
 Surely, we have collected countless stories, memories, and photos together.

-Second, I am greatly thankful for you being my eldest son in block EI.
-Of course, block EI can still recall our first ever meeting and the antics that happened during the term.
-Every time, we will meet up that will be part of our catching up which will absolutely crack us all up as we reminisce.
+Second, I am greatly thankful for you are like my eldest son in block EI.
+Of course, block EI can still recall our first class meeting and all the antics that happened during the term.
+Hence, even after years had passed by, when we meet up again that will be part of our catching up that absolutely crack us all up as we reminisce.
 You guys are really funny, perky, and sassy.
 Oh!
 We never had a dull moment inside and even outside our class.

 Speaking of that, thank you for always taking care of me and your classmates.
 In any event outside our class, picking me up and driving me (and a few of our friends) home have been your practice.
 You’re invariably sweet and caring to all of us.
 That’s why to me, you are like my eldest son who unfailingly protect your siblings, and I know I can always trust you and rely on you.